technology-toolbox/website/content/blog/jjameson/2009/03/19/to-dispose-or-not-to-dispose-that-is-the-question.md

 In particular, the guidance around disposing of `ParentWeb` and `RootWeb` has been, well, nixed...

+{{< blockquote "font-italic" >}}

-> **SPSite.RootWeb Property**
+**SPSite.RootWeb Property**

->
-> An earlier version of this article indicated that the calling application should
-> dispose of the SPSite.RootWeb property just before disposing of the SPSite object
-> that is using it.
+An earlier version of this article indicated that the calling application should dispose of the SPSite.RootWeb property just before disposing of the SPSite object that is using it.
 This is no longer the official guidance.
-The dispose cleanup
-> is handled automatically by the SharePoint framework.
+The dispose cleanup is handled automatically by the SharePoint framework.

->
-> ...
+...

->
-> **SPWeb.ParentWeb Property**
+**SPWeb.ParentWeb Property**
-> **Updated Guidance**
+**Updated Guidance**

->
-> An earlier version of this article recommended that the calling application
-> should dispose of the SPWeb.ParentWeb.
+An earlier version of this article recommended that the calling application should dispose of the SPWeb.ParentWeb.
 This is no longer the official guidance.
-> The dispose cleanup is handled automatically by the SharePoint framework.
+The dispose cleanup is handled automatically by the SharePoint framework.

+{{< /blockquote >}}

 {{< reference title="Scott Harris, et. al (2009).
 Best Practices: Using Disposable Windows SharePoint Services Objects 2009-03-19." linkHref="http://msdn.microsoft.com/en-us/library/aa973248.aspx" >}}